supervisor in training

 In psychotherapy we can learn new ways to relate to, understand and value our emotions.

 Anxiety seems to be a pandemic of our age and is an important indicator that something about us requires our attention.
 While you explore its origins I wonder what you have in your toolkit that helps you manage or befriend it?
 For some people listening to a favourite tune or artist works to break an anxiety cycle.
-For others it might be a quick phone call to a loved one or exercise.
+For others it might involve a phone call to a loved one or exercise.
 I like breathing space somewhere green and a combination of the above.
 For others a regular religious or spiritual practice helps.
-Good friendship and knowing you're accepted, respected and loved all work to build a strong inner peace structure.
+Good friendships and knowing you're accepted, respected and loved all work to build a strong inner peace structure.

 Abuse can take many forms.
 The recipient of the abuse is never responsible for the abuse they receive.
 Responsibility for the abuse resides soley with the perpetrator.